 Rollback A Cloud Server

-In order to rollback your server, first log in to your Atlantic.net account and click on “Servers” from the left-hand side, as shown below.
+To rollback, your server, first, log in to your Atlantic.net account and click on “Servers” from the left-hand side, as shown below.

 After you have selected the desired server, the network information for that server will be displayed.
 Click on the button that reads “Backups” on the upper right-hand side.

-Having backups for your cloud server is a good feature to have enabled, as it can be used as a last resort to correct any issues the server may be experiencing at the time.
-Check back for more updates from Atlantic.Net, or learn more about our HIPAA compliant database hosting options.
+Having backups for your cloud server is an excellent feature to have enabled, as it can be used as a last resort to correct any issues the server may be experiencing at the time.
+Check back for more updates from Atlantic.Net, or learn more about our VPS hosting services and VPS hosting price.